CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 A musical work, printed or manuscript, may be identified by composer, title, opus number, key, instrumentation, movement headings, first line of text, date, publisher, dedicatee, plate number, etc. No one of these, indeed no combination of these, can provide as certain an identification as an incipit.
 For example, an anonymous 15th-century Latin motet may also appear as a French chanson entitled "L'amant douloureux."
 A composer may write a dozen trio sonatas in D major, three of them with the same tempo sequence.
 A concert aria found in a library in Vienna, in the key of F, may turn up in Prague in the key of G, and with added horn parts.
 Two printings of a set of quartets may be given different plate numbers by the same publisher.
 Two publications of the same opera, in different cities, may bear different titles, and dedications to different patrons.
 Finally, a set of six symphonies may be published in Amsterdam with one opus number, in Offenbach with another, and in London within a series of Periodical Overtures without any at all, and under another composer's name.

 By contrast, the presence of the incipit avoids confusion.
 Identification is certain.
 Even transposed works can be readily identified in properly organized incipit files.
-In dealing with anonymi and with works of disputed authorship, the incipit becomes indispensable-as a catalog without them will readily demonstrate.
-In short, the collection, classification, transposition, and lexicographical ordering of the incipits into thematic catalogs have enabled scholars to solve a myriad of otherwise insoluble problems, and have provided musicians, librarians, students, biographers, and program annotators with an invaluable reference tool.
+In dealing with anonymi and with works of disputed authorship, the incipit becomes indispensable-as a catalogue without them will readily demonstrate.
+In short, the collection, classification, transposition, and lexicographical ordering of the incipits into thematic catalogues have enabled scholars to solve a myriad of otherwise insoluble problems, and have provided musicians, librarians, students, biographers, and program annotators with an invaluable reference tool.

 In the intervening years since the introduction of the PAEC, a number of changes and additional features have been introduced.
 In some cases these additions have significantly improved the coding scheme; in other cases the additions have ultimately distracted from the central purpose of the PAEC when put into practice.
 The reasons for these changes are not always known.
 They may have been in response to a specific need, or they may have been added as a "nice-to-have" without an identified use case.
 Whatever the reason, they have been available and widely adopted and standardized, making it difficult to introduce retrospective changes to the coding system to address problems and clarify ambiguities.
 With no clear versioning scheme in place, the previous version is now no longer updated, and is now known as "Version 1".